Bet on Big Family Fun at Connecticut Casinos Last Updated 9/19

 Packed with restaurants, shopping, entertainment, activities and much more, the Foxwoods hotel and casino complex offers great, non-gambling options for everyone in the family.
 Stay in the Grand Pequot Tower, which has an indoor pool, or the Fox Tower, which has an outdoor pool.
 In fact, if it’s outdoor fun you enjoy, you can follow the Pequot Hiking trails to the Mashantucket Pequot Museum.

 Although you must be 21 or older to be on the casino floor, the Tree House arcade offers classic games for the young (and the young at heart).Or, enjoy some bowling with the kids (before 8pm) at High Rollers Luxury Lanes.
-For older kids, there’s the Thrill Tower, which drops you more than ten stories in a white-knuckle free fall.
-And new this year there’s the High Flyers zip line, soaring 350 feet off the ground at nearly 60 mph!
-Not to mention the multi-level OnTrack Indoor Go-Karts opening this year.
+For kids of all ages, there’s the Monza World Class Karting provides thrills in the fast lane.
+And there’s the High Flyers zip line, soaring 350 feet off the ground at nearly 60 mph!

 Looking for a less strenuous adventure?
 Stroll through the on-site Tanger Outlet mall for great deals on your favorite designers.
 Be sure to set a family meeting place at the famous Rainmaker statue to catch up on your adventures.

 Finally, don’t miss the chance to enjoy fantastic family dining, with a meal at Hard Rock Café, Fuddruckers or Junior’s— just a few of the many great choices.
 And don’t miss the sweet treats at Sugar Factory, a favorite with celebrities and Instagrammers alike, and sure to keep the energy high.